Guide to TJ's Rice

 Rice is the best, the most nutritive and unquestionably the most widespread staple in the world." — Auguste Escoffier, 19th century French chef

 Rice is the best.
 The wholesome, cereal grain serves as a staple for two-third’s of the world’s population.
 (That’s a lot of people.)
-As such, rice is an integral ingredient in culinary traditions of many different cultures (sushi, stir fry, paella, pudding, curry, risotto…), each with its own preferences regarding texture, taste and color.
+As such, rice is an integral ingredient in culinary traditions of many different cultures (sushi, stir fry, pudding, curry…), each with its own preferences regarding texture, taste and color.
 Luckily, there are some 40,000 different varieties of rice, grown throughout the world.
 (That’s a lot of rice).

 We don’t carry 40,000, but we sure have a fine variety of rice at Trader Joe’s.
-From Basmati and Black to Arborio and Red, our rice selection offers difference in texture, taste and color.
+From Basmati and Black to Jasmine and Red, our rice selection offers difference in texture, taste and color.
 From fully-cooked and frozen, to whole grains and medleys, our selection also offers plenty of difference in preparation.
 To help you find the Trader Joe’s Rice that best suits your recipe(s), we’ve categorized our rice offerings and their corresponding characteristics, and followed that up with a few grains of wisdom about cooking and serving.

 • Nutty aroma